ldankwa/noise-spacemaker/README.md

+# noise-spacemaker

-The goal of this projet # is to
+The goal of this project is create a noise surrogate model that predict the fraction yellow zone based.   on different building and noise configurations.